VirtusLab/scala-cli/website/docs/commands/basics.md

 in which case it defaults to one of the sub-commands based on context:

 - if the `--version` option is passed, it prints the `version` command output (unmodified by any other options)
-- if any inputs were passed, it defaults to the `run` sub-command
+- if any inputs were passed, it defaults to the `shebang` sub-command
     - and so, `scala-cli a.scala` runs your `a.scala` file
-- additionally, when no inputs were passed, it defaults to the `run` sub-command in the following scenarios:
+- additionally, when no inputs were passed, it defaults to the `shebang` sub-command in the following scenarios:
     - if a snippet was passed with `-e`, `--execute-script`, `--execute-scala`, `--execute-java` or `--execute-markdown`
     - if a main class was passed with the `--main-class` option alongside an extra `--classpath`
 - otherwise if no inputs were passed, it defaults to the `repl` sub-command